ko1/rdbg/README.md

 # Rdbg

-This gem is only namespace for debug.gem. debug.gem provides `rdbg` command so installing this gem also installs debug.gem if it is not installed.
+* This gem is only namespace for debug.gem.
+* debug.gem provides `rdbg` command and this rdbg.gem only provides dependency to `debug.gem`.
+* You can not require `rdbg` library and also you can not write `gem rdbg` in your Gemfile.
+Simply use `gem debug` in your Gemfile.

 ## License